gatsbyjs/gatsby/docs/contributing/docs-templates.md

 - Step-by-step directions
 - A link to a working example

 Recipes should be short.
 This is accomplished by limiting steps to what is unique to the task at-hand; prerequisites and requirements should be mentioned but not include install steps for things like npm or Gatsby CLI.
-Linking to full reference guide, tutorial, or or working example can complete the loop for anyone who needs more help.
+Linking to full reference guide, tutorial, or a working example can complete the loop for anyone who needs more help.

 If you're finding a recipe is becoming too long to fit on the Docs Recipes page due to including many prerequisites or steps, consider writing a tutorial instead.